tkurtbond/tkurtbond.github.io/posts/2022/12/10/the-lord-of-the-rings-adventure-game-from-iron-crown-enterprises.rst

 values and starting skill values, and then you have six +1 bonuses to add to your skills as you choose, no more than +3 to any one skill.
 If you have +1 or more in magic you get two spells per +1 bonus.
 Some of your equipment gives bonuses to your stats.
-You roll 2d6 plus a stat bonus versus a target number or an opponent’s roll.
-Meet or exceed an unopposed roll to succeed, while you can tie on opposed rolls.
-In combat take the attacker’s Offensive Bonus minus the defenders Defensive Bonus and roll 2d6 and look the result up in a chart to see how much damage is done and whether the defender is knocked unconscious or killed outright.
+I'll note that your character type doesn't restrict what you can do: if you want your Warrior to be able to use magic, put some of your starting skill bonuses into Magical!
+And they don't really have much to do with what your characters occupation is: someone who takes one of the Warrior character types can be a merchant, someone who takes one of the Scout character types can be a healer.
+It is all in how you assign your starting skill bonuses.

 Your character type sets your Endurance (basically your hit points), with the dwarf warrior having the most at 60 points and the elf bard